hendraafatm/TaskManager/README.md

 The app will be installed on your device or emulator.

-🧑‍💻 #Design Rationale
+# 🧑‍💻 Design Rationale

-1. #Architecture
+# 1. Architecture
 This project follows the Clean Architecture pattern along with MVVM (Model-View-ViewModel).
 Clean Architecture helps separate the code into three main layers: data, domain, and presentation.

 Layers in Clean Architecture: